apache/hawq-docs/ddl/ddl-storage.md

 -   **Frequent INSERTs.** Where rows are frequently inserted into the table
 -   **Number of columns requested in queries.** Where you typically request all or the majority of columns in the `SELECT` list or `WHERE` clause of your queries, choose a row-oriented model.
 -   **Number of columns in the table.** Row-oriented storage is most efficient when many columns are required at the same time, or when the row-size of a table is relatively small.
--   **Compression.** Column data has the same data type.
-Many compression schemes use the similarity of adjacent data to compress.
-However, the greater adjacent compression achieved, the more difficult random access becomes, as data must be uncompressed to be read.

 ## Altering a Table <a id="topic55"></a>